Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference: Low-Dimensional Parameter Spaces

 \citet{epi} consider an outbreak of Tomato Spotted Wilt Virus in $n = 520$ plants.
 Plants were grown on an even grid and checked for the virus every 14 days, a total of 7 times.
 There were $n_{0} = 327$ plants infected by the end of the study period.
 For each plant we observe infection times $I_{1} \leq \ldots \leq I_{n_{0}}$ and $I_{i} = \infty$ for $i = n_{0} + 1,\ldots,n$.
 Plants may infect other plants while they are infected, and we observe associated removal times $R_{i},i\in[n]$ where a plant is no longer infectious.
 The likelihood function for these observed infection and removal times is given by \*[ \dist(\mb{I},\mb{R} | \alpha,\beta) = \prod_{j=2}^{n_{0}}\left( \sum_{i:I_{i} < I_{j} \leq R_{i}}\lambda_{ij}\right)\exp\bracevec{-\sum_{i=1}^{n_{0}}\sum_{j=1}^{n}[\text{min}(R_{i},I_{j}) - \text{min}(I_{i},I_{j})]\lambda_{ij}}, \] where $\lambda_{ij} = \alpha d_{ij}^{-\beta}$ is the \emph{infectivity rate}: the rate at which an infectious plant $i$ passes the disease to a susceptible plant $j$.
 Here $d_{ij}$ is the Euclidean distance between plants $i$ and $j$, and $\alpha,\beta > 0$ are the parameters of inferential interest.
 Independent $\text{Exponential}(.01)$ priors are placed on $\alpha,\beta$.
 As discussed in \cref{sec:computational}, we transform the parameters as $\theta_{1} = \log\alpha$ and $\theta_{2} = \log\beta$, perform the quadrature on this transformed scale, and then transform back when reporting results.

 \newcolumntype{?}{!{\vrule width 1pt}}

-\cref{fig:diseasemcmccompare} shows the posterior density estimates obtained using $\quadnum = 3,5,$ and $7$ quadrature points, and a comparison to a long \MCMC{} run.
+\cref{fig:diseasemcmccompare} shows the posterior density estimates obtained using $\quadnum = 3$, $5$, and $7$, and a comparison to a long \MCMC{} run.
 The $\quadnum = 5$ and $7$ results are visually indistinguishable from the density obtained through \MCMC{} (and each other).
 Table \ref{tab:diseasetable} makes this more precise, with comparisons of posterior summaries of interest for $\quadnum = 3,5,7,9,11,13$.
-While posterior moments are very accurately estimated, quantiles and the Kolmogorov-Smirnov statistic (maximal difference in empirical CDF between two samples, calculated using \texttt{ks.test()} in \texttt{R}) are more difficult to estimate, and we observe a slight decrease in accuracy at higher $\quadnum$ in some cases.
-One potential reason for this is that computation of the approximate CDF and quantiles requires a further approximate integration based on a polynomial interpolant (see \cref{app:computesummaries}), and the current implementation of this may become less stable for higher $\quadnum$.
-We note, however, that we are not comparing to the ground truth in this example, and this apparent discrepancy could also be due to error in the tails of the posterior estimated using \MCMC{}; in this example, the actual discrepancies appear small anyways.

 \cref{tab:diseasetableruntimes} shows the dramatic improvement in run time of \AGHQ{}, as measured by the number of \MCMC{} iterations (not including any time spent tuning the sampler) that could have been run in the same amount of time as it took to run the full \AGHQ{} procedure.
+Running \MCMC{} for the maximum such number of iterations resulted in all such iterations being marked as divergent and \texttt{NaN} estimates for the number of effective parameters.
 This demonstrates the substantial computational gains attained by \AGHQ{} in this simple example when compared to \MCMC{}.

+In practice, choosing $\quadnum$ remains an open question.
+As helpfully suggested by a referee, one strategy is to fit the model with successively increasing $\quadnum$ until inferences no longer change with $\quadnum$. \cref{tab:diseasetable} shows this occurring for the infectious disease example, where up to $\quadnum=13$ was fit, with similar estimates from about $\quadnum=7$ or so.
+Adding up the first row of \cref{tab:diseasetableruntimes}, we see that the total time for this entire strategy is about $1.568$ seconds, or 186 total \MCMC{} iterations, still a dramatic computational gain.